hsrmarket/web/README.md

-# web
+# Node.js Hello World Test
-WEB-GUI of the HSRmarket Application
+Here will be the WEB-GUI of the HSRmarket Application

+Right now it's only a test for Node.js